danieldiamond/gitlab-analytics/notes.md

 ## How to interact with the dim/fct tables -  building Data Marts

-Fct_ and dim_ dbt models are created in `COMMON` schema indicating that they are not source related and create basis to build data marts.
+Fct_ and dim_ dbt models are created in `COMMON` schema indicating that they are not source related and create basis to build data marts.\

-In Snowflake they can be found in `ANALYTICS_STAGING`
+In Snowflake they can be found in `ANALYTICS_STAGING` schema.

+The advantage of dimensional schema is ease of querying and building data marts.

+Data mart is where the dimensions labels selection and aggregation can happen.

 ```